zinojeng/Academic/README.md

 Search from Pubmed, then Summary with GPT-4 by acardemic writing method

-creat by Doctor Tseng from Tungs' taichung metroharbor hospital
+writing by Doctor Tseng from Tungs' taichung metroharbor hospital